 The Social Security Act established the Social Security Administration.
 In the original Social Security system, only retirement benefits were paid to a primary worker, but later survivors’ benefits, benefits to spouses and dependents, and disability benefits were added.
 Beneficiaries pay into it throughout their work lives.
 Employers are required to withhold state and federal income taxes, as well as Social Security and Medicare taxes from employees’ salaries or wages.
 They must also pay a matching amount of Social Security and Medicare tax.

-If an employee develops a medical disability that prevents him or her from working, he or she may be able to claim benefits from the Social Security Administration under one of two programs.
+If an employee develops a medical disability that prevents them from working, they may be able to claim benefits from the Social Security Administration under one of two programs.
 The Social Security Disability Insurance (SSDI) program is available only to those disabled people who have built up a sufficient amount of work history.
 Supplemental Security Income (SSI) is available for both the disabled and the elderly when their income and assets are extremely low.

 The Affordable Care Act (ACA) requires employers with 50 or more full-time or equivalent employees to offer health insurance.